 JDRF is the leading global organization funding T1D research, with a mission to accelerate life-changing breakthroughs to cure, prevent and treat T1D and its complications.
-One of the important ways JDRF advances its mission is to ensure the federal government is investing in T1D research.
-JDRF’s top legislative priority is renewal of the Special Diabetes Program (SDP), which contributes $150 million annually to T1D research through the National Institutes of Health (NIH) and will expire if it is not renewed by September 30, 2017.
-JDRF also continually monitors and advocates for strong annual federal funding for the NIH* and the U.S. Food and Drug Administration (FDA)**.
+One of the important ways JDRF advances its mission is to ensure the Federal government is investing in T1D research.
+JDRF’s top legislative priority is renewal of the Special Diabetes Program (SDP), which contributes $150 million annually to T1D research through the National Institutes of Health (NIH) which will expire if it is not renewed by September 30, 2019.
+JDRF also continually monitors and advocates for strong annual Federal funding for the NIH and the U.S. Food and Drug Administration (FDA).**

 Current funding status

 The NIH is funded currently at $39.1 billion for Fiscal Year 2019 (FY19) which is a $2 billion increase over FY18.
 The FDA is funded at FY18 budget levels until December 7, 2018 as Congress is still working to complete its funding allocation process.

 The NIH and FDA play a vital role in bringing life-changing therapies to market, and they must be funded at the highest possible level.
 JDRF is a part of several broad coalitions that share this belief: